Steven-park/fmhybookmarksb08a143/README.md

+archive of bookmarks at b08a143 at nov 4 2024

 This repository is programmed to automatically generate browser bookmarks for the link collection FMHY.

 Bookmarks are generated as HTML files which can be imported into any web browser.